brycewray/hugo-site/content/posts/2021/05/trying-mark-text-for-website-content.md

 I suggest reading those to get a fuller picture of Mark Text than what you're about to get from me, which is simply about how it worked for me in writing this particular content for the site.

-(By the way, I have no concern about the fact that Mark Text---like VS Code and many, many other apps---is based on [Electron](https://www.electronjs.org/), which is *why* it's cross-platform.
+(By the way, I have no concern about the fact that Mark Text --- like VS Code and many, many other apps --- is based on [Electron](https://www.electronjs.org/), which is *why* it's cross-platform.
 Those who like to run their computers on bare minimums of RAM may care, and those who hate the idea that someone might not take the time and effort to code for their beloved platform may care.
 I fit neither of those categories.
 I don't care.)

 As in that first review I mentioned above, Mark Text is most commonly compared to Typora.
 Each tries to make writing Markdown look almost as pretty as in a rich-text editing environment like that of Microsoft Word, LibreOffice, or Google Docs.
 I might note that Ulysses does that to some extent, as well.
 While that's probably a laudable goal for regular, non-SSG-ish writing, I find that how Mark Text has achieved that gets in my way.